Annual Report Navigator

 Unearthodox inquiry:

-The Future of Philanthropy and Biodiversity
+The Future of Philanthropy and Conservation

 Tita Alvira, our Chief Partnerships and Programs Officer, contributed to a major collaborative inquiry from Unearthodox.
-The inquiry explores the evolution of global philanthropy and its relationship to biodiversity and conservation.
+The inquiry explores the evolution of global philanthropy and its relationship to conservation.
 It ends with Tita’s call to action to empower the recipients of philanthropy to become active decision-makers in regard to their priorities and definition of a Thriving Future.

 A team from The Bridgespan Group visited Legado’s Ngilai partnership in Northern Kenya in early September as part of an ongoing knowledge exchange for their Community-Driven Change Initiative.
 They will be profiling Legado inside a forthcoming report.